Chase Claypool: The WR, Not The TE

 (The underlined players were the primary starters that year.)

 During Claypool’s SO and JR seasons, Brandon Wimbush posted completion percentages of 49.5% and 52.9%.

 This is another reason Claypool’s numbers suffered because the QB didn’t know how to throw the football.
-Chase Claypool is 6’4’’ with an huge catch radius and Wimbush still couldn’t get him the ball.
-In addition to that, Notre Dame is a very run heavy team compared to most of the other teams in College Football.
+Chase Claypool is 6’4’’ with a huge catch radius and Wimbush still couldn’t get him the ball.
+In addition to that, Notre Dame is a very run-heavy team compared to most of the other teams in College Football.
 (RB University, Alabama Crimson Tide, have a lower run percentage than Notre Dame.)